Medical Examination of Young Persons (Industry) Convention, 1946

-Medical Examination of Young Persons (Industry) Convention, 1946 is an International Labour Organization Convention.
+Medical Examination of Young Persons (Industry) Convention, 1946 is an International Labour Organization Convention (No. 77), adopted in 1946 and in force since 29 December 1950, that provides for medical fitness examinations for children and young persons employed or working in connection with industrial undertakings.

 It was established in 1946 with the preamble stating:

 Having decided upon the adoption of certain proposals with regard to medical examination for fitness for employment in industry of children and young persons,...

 Ratifications

-As of 2013, the convention has been ratified by 43 states.
+As of August 2026, the convention has 43 ratifications.